-7–9 a.m. | Breakfast for students
+7–9 a.m. | Breakfast for Students

 Cutter/Ziskind, King/Scales, Chase/Duckett, Tyler, and Dawes

-8 a.m. | Meeting of Sophomore Push
+8 a.m. | Sophomore Push meeting

 Outside President’s House

-8:30 a.m. | Junior Ushers Assemble
+8 a.m. | Junior Ushers assemble

 Admission Office parking spaces